SpotIt+: Verification-based Text-to-SQL Evaluation with Database Constraints: : Bounded Equivalence Verification with Database Constraints

 \subsection{Constraint Extraction Pipeline}

-\spotitplus takes as input an example database (which in reality is provided as part of the official test-based evaluation) and automatically extracts the five types of constraints on all eligible columns in the database. \range constraints are computed for each column of numerical type by computing the min and max values in the database. \categorical constraints are extracted for all columns with at most $K$ unique values, where each unique value is considered to be a category. $K$ is a configurable parameter and is by default set to 30. \nnull constraints are generated for columns without nulls in the test database. \functional are extracted for all non-primary column pairs $c_1, c_2$ that satisfy the functional dependency relation. \ordering are extracted for non-primary, numerical column pairs $c_1, c_2$ that satisfy an inequality relation.
+\spotitplus takes as input an example database (which in reality is provided as part of the official benchmark set) and automatically extracts the five types of constraints on all eligible columns in the database. \range constraints are computed for each column of numerical type by computing the min and max values in the database. \categorical constraints are extracted for all columns with at most $K$ unique values, where each unique value is considered to be a category. $K$ is a configurable parameter and is by default set to 30. \nnull constraints are generated for columns without nulls in the test database. \functional are extracted for all non-primary column pairs $c_1, c_2$ that satisfy the functional dependency relation. \ordering are extracted for non-primary, numerical column pairs $c_1, c_2$ that satisfy an inequality relation.

 Next, \spotitplus uses an LLM to filter the inferred candidate constraints and repair over-constraining range constraints.
 Specifically, for each extracted constraint, a prompt that asks the LLM to evaluate whether the constraint holds beyond the test database is formulated.
 For example, a functional dependency between \texttt{country code} and \texttt{country name} represents a genuine relationship, while a dependency between \texttt{firstname} and \texttt{occupation} does not.
 For numerical columns, the LLM is further prompted to judge whether the extracted range constraint is too restrictive and should be repaired.
 For example, suppose the test database only contains \texttt{patient age} ranging from 30 to 60.
 The LLM may suggest to change the range constraint to $[0, 120]$.
-Note that it is ultimately up to the \txttosql/database user to decide which constraints should be included, and our goal is to provide configurable levels of strictness for equivalence checking and allow users to choose the most appropriate for their needs.

 The extracted database constraints are then encoded in the bounded verification engine to focus the search on practically relevant data distribution.
-App.~\ref{app:spotitplus} provides additional implementation details on the constraint extraction module.
+App.~\ref{app:spotitplus} includes additional implementation details on the constraint extraction module and provides a sample system prompt for LLM validation.

+Note that it is ultimately up to the user (e.g., Text-to-SQL developers who need to evaluate their methods, Text-to-SQL users who needs to choose between methods) to decide which constraints should be included; our goal is to provide configurable levels of strictness for equivalence checking and allow users to choose the most appropriate for their needs.